BradTu/CreativeCoding/README.md

 ExoPlanetaryNeighborhood uses the addons ofxCsv and ofxGui.
 This program reads data from a csv file that has information about exoplanets.
 This information comes from NASA's Kepler program.
 The information can be found at http://kepler.nasa.gov/Mission/discoveries/.
 This program prints out the planets a as far from the center as it is in parsecs from Earth.
 Each has a unique color based of of its temperature.
 When the user clicks on the planets their information gets printed to the console.

 ![alt tag](https://github.com/BradTu/CreativeCoding/blob/master/ExoPlanetaryNeighborhood.PNG)

+##ExVision
+This program incorporates the user's camera on their computer.
+It draws a pair of sunglasses on the user and if they open their mouth up it draws circles falling out of their mouth.
+This program uses the addons: ofxBox2d, ofxCv, ofxFaceTracker, ofxGui, ofxOpenCv, ofxOsc, and ofxXmlSettings.